Forgingalex/aeros/README.md

 - **Delivery** in warehouses or hospitals
 - **Research** in constrained environments

 The key constraint: these systems need to run on hardware that can actually fit on a drone.
 A laptop-grade GPU isn't an option.
-Every component—from preprocessing to inference to control—must be optimized for real-time performance on edge devices.
+Every component from preprocessing to inference to control must be optimized for real-time performance on edge devices.

 ---